 There are several different processes which may be applicable, depending on an individual’s circumstances.
 If you feel the Tribunal Office may be able to help you, please contact us directly, or through your Parish Priest.

-All initial queries from priests, parishioners, or any interested party, can be dealt with by post, telephone, fax, or by email.
-There is a voicemail available for you to leave a message should we be otherwise engaged.
+All initial queries from priests, parishioners, or any interested party, can be dealt with by post, email or telephone.

 |Judicial Vicar||Rt Rev Mgr Gordon Read, MA, BD, JCL|